0

 Printable Page Grain Return to Menu - Page 1 2 3 5 6 9 10 11 12 13

-Corn futures are 1 to 2 cents higher at midday Tuesday; soybean futures are
+Corn futures are 1 to 2 cents lower at midday Friday; soybean futures are 7

-flat to 1 cent higher; wheat futures are 1 to 6 cents higher.
+to 8 cents lower; wheat futures are 2 to 8 cents higher.

 David M. Fiala